Surviving the Game: Plot

-Jack Mason, a homeless man from Seattle, Washington, loses his only friends—his pet dog and fellow vagrant Hank—within a day of each other.
-The dejected Mason attempts to commit suicide but is saved by Walter Cole, a soup kitchen-worker.
+Jack Mason, a homeless man from Seattle, Washington, loses his only friends—his pet dog Mingo and fellow vagrant Hank—within a day of each other.
+The dejected Mason attempts to commit suicide but is saved by Walter Cole, who witnessed Mason avoid the soup kitchen Cole is working with.
 Cole refers him to businessman Thomas Burns, owner of Hell's Canyon Outfitters.
 Burns offers Mason a job as a hunting guide.
-Despite his misgivings, Mason accepts.
+Despite his initial misgivings, Mason accepts.

 Flying to a remote cabin surrounded by acres of woods, Mason meets the rest of the hunting party, all of whom paid $50,000 for the privilege of being there.
 In addition to Burns and Cole, the party includes: Ted "Doc" Hawkins, a retired Central Intelligence Agent and psychiatrist who's also the founder of HCO; Texas oil magnate John Griffin; and wealthy father-and-son Wall Street executives Derek Wolfe Senior and Junior.
 On the first night, all the men chat over dinner.
-Mason receives cigarettes from Hawkins, who relays a story from his childhood...about how his father forced him to fight and kill his own dog, as a lesson in being a man.
+Mason receives cigarettes from Hawkins, who relays a story from his childhood about how his father forced him to fight and kill his own dog as a coming-of-age ritual to become a man.

 The following morning, Mason is awakened with a gun in his face by Cole, who explains that the men are not hunting any animals, but rather Mason himself.
 Mason is given a head start with only the time it takes the others to eat breakfast.
 After fleeing the area, Mason gets an idea and turns back.
 The hunters finish breakfast and go after him.
 The younger Wolfe is horrified at the thought of committing murder, but is pushed into it by his father.
 The hunters race off into the forest after Mason, who has surreptitiously returned to the cabin in search of weapons.
 Instead he finds a trophy room, filled with the preserved heads of victims from previous hunts.